Upper Gastrointestinal Endoscopy

 - A narrowing (stricture) of the esophagus.

-- Barrett’s esophagus, a condition that increases the risk
+- Barrett’s esophagus, a condition that increases the risk of developing esophageal cancer.

 - Hiatal hernia.